chanfaileui/MYAudioTranscriptionService/README.md

 # MY Audio Transcription Service

-**AS A STUDENT WITH GOLDFISH MEMORY WHO HAS TO ATTEND MANY MEETINGS, I WANT  TO HOST/MAKE MY OWN INSTANCE OF AN AUDIO TRANSCRIPTION SERVICE, SO I DON'T HAVE TO PAY.**
+**AS A STUDENT WITH GOLDFISH MEMORY WHO HAS TO ATTEND MANY MEETINGS, I WANT TO MAKE MY OWN INSTANCE OF AN AUDIO TRANSCRIPTION SERVICE, SO I DON'T HAVE TO PAY.**

 Simple GUI for converting speech in video/audio files to text transcripts.
 Everything runs locally so you don't have to pay or worry about upload limits.

 Using
-- WhisperX - Fast AI transcription with word-level timestamps
+- WhisperX - automatic speech recognition (ASR) system.
+Feature-rich and faster Whisper but using less memory
-- PySide6 - Cross-platform GUI framework
+- PySide6 - Python GUI framework using Qt toolkit
-- FFmpeg - Audio/video processing
+- FFmpeg - Audio/video conversion

 ## Quick Start